 We are the Financial Services Compensation Scheme or FSCS.

-FSCS has been set up to be able to provide compensation to customers of financial services firms who are unable, or are likely to be unable, to meet the claims against them.
+FSCS has been set up to provide compensation to customers of financial services firms who are unable, or are likely to be unable, to meet the claims against them (“in default”).
 We can only provide compensation when the firm is or was authorised by the Financial Conduct Authority (FCA) and/or the Prudential Regulation Authority (PRA) (or the predecessor bodies such as the Financial Services Authority (FSA)), (an “authorised firm”).
 FSCS is a scheme of last resort.
 The types of claim that FSCS can protect relate to:

 Although FSCS has been set up by the Government, we are funded by authorised financial services firms that are still trading.
 FSCS's protection is governed by the PRA and the FCA’s rules.
 The PRA’s rules cover claims in relation to deposits as well as life and general insurance policies and are set out in the Depositor Protection and Policyholder Protection parts of the PRA Rulebook.
 The FCA’s rules cover the remaining categories of claim.
 These are set out in the Compensation Sourcebook (the “COMP Rules”) in the Redress section of the FCA Handbook.